HL7/fhir-security-label-ds4p/input/pagecontent/usecases.md

 #### Actions
 Receiver discovers and retrieves prospective Sender Security Labeling Capability Statement.

+*Happy Path*:
-(Happy Path) Receiver compares Sender Security Labeling Capability Statements with Receiver Security Labeling Capability Statements, and determines that it is able to support security labels for applicable policies.
+- Receiver compares Sender Security Labeling Capability Statements with its own and determines that it is able to support security labels for applicable policies.

-Receiver requests Client Registration, thereby agreeing to the Sender Security Labeling Capability Statement.
+- Receiver requests Client Registration, thereby agreeing to the Sender Security Labeling Capability Statement.

-Receiver requests Resource with security labels.
+- Receiver requests Resource with security labels.

-Sender sends Receiver the labeled Resource.
+- Sender sends Receiver the labeled Resource.

-Receiver consumes labeled Resource and persists associated security labels.
+- Receiver consumes labeled Resource and persists associated security labels.

+*Unhappy Path:*
+- Receiver determines that its Security Labeling Capabilities are not aligned with the Sender's and avoids requesting information from the Sender.
+- The Sender or Receiver may invoke a trust negotiation to resolve the incompatibilities for future interactions.
-### EHR uses Security Labeling Service as a Utility
+### Security Labeling Service as a Utility
 #### Assumption
 - The EHR has established a trust relation with a SLS provider that enables the EHR to access the SLS API.
 - The EHR has implemented the integration logic required to connect with the SLS API and to incorporate security labeling into the EHR workflows compliant with policies and requirements.